simone-silvestri/CudaNavierStokes/README.md

 # CUDA-DNS

-# cuda-solver for 1D advection equation
+# cuda-solver for 3D transport equations

 The initial function to advance in time can be chosen in initProfile (in main.cu)